NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 How NEXT helps small business owners every season

 NEXT specializes in small business insurance.
-If you hire staff for seasonal summer jobs, protect yourself, your employees and your business.
+If you hire staff for seasonal jobs, workers’ comp insurance can help protect your employees and your business.

 Get a quote, customize your options and buy right-sized business insurance 100% online in about 10 minutes.
 Your certificate of insurance will be available immediately, and you can access your policy 24/7 via web or mobile app.